cmd1209/portfolio/_posts/2018-01-08-designerdock.md

 title:  "Creative Director"
 description: "Jumping ship is never easy, but with Hamburg as a safe haven, who would want to leave?"
 ---
 I was thrilled to see that Designerdock had posted an opening for a Senior Art Director at their Hamburg office.
-Hacking – that's just who I am and what I've been doing my whole life.
-It wasn't until my first Mac that I finally realized that a computer could, in fact, have a case.
-(Even that didn't prevent me from opening it up to see how it all works.)
+It's not always easy being an American designer in Europe.
+That’s why I've been looking for unique opportunities that will combine the best of both continents.